Unified Implementation of Finite Element Methods involving Jumps and Averages in Matlab: Concluding remarks

 \section{Concluding remarks}

-In this paper, a unified implementation of the adaptive finite element methods was presented for the model problem, which combines the use of the Matlab software package varFEM.
-The design idea can be extended to other types of Galerkin methods.
+In this paper, unified implementations of the adaptive FEMs and $C^0$ interior penalty methods were presented.
+For the adaptive FEMs, the jumps and averages are associated with the known finite element functions, while the $C^0$ interior penalty method for the biharmonic equation is a typical example with jumps and averages in the bilinear forms.
+The design ideas can be extended to other types of Galerkin methods.
+The package is accessible on \url{https://github.com/Terenceyuyue/varFEM}.